 Excess earwax (cerumen) can block the ear canal, preventing sound from passing through.
 While earwax is a natural protective substance, too much of it can lead to temporary hearing loss.

-Treatment: Earwax removal by a professional is quick and effective.
+Treatment: Earwax removal by a professional is quick and effective and restores hearing.

 4. Infections and Medical Conditions